graf/digitalocean-teamcity-plugin/README.md

 This is a TeamCity Cloud Plugin that provides integration with Digital Ocean and allows running build agents in Cloud.

+[![Build Status](https://travis-ci.org/graf/digitalocean-teamcity-plugin.svg?branch=master)](https://travis-ci.org/graf/digitalocean-teamcity-plugin)

+<a href="https://github.com/graf/digitalocean-teamcity-plugin/releases">Download latest release</a>

 Compatible with TC9 and TC10

-[![Build Status](https://travis-ci.org/graf/digitalocean-teamcity-plugin.svg?branch=master)](https://travis-ci.org/graf/digitalocean-teamcity-plugin)

 Build plugin
 ===============================